specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

 - There are different role requirements, depending on your task.

-  To view and make changes to the Copilot features in the Microsoft 365 admin center, sign in with one of the following accounts:
+  To view and make changes to the Copilot scenarios in the Microsoft 365 admin center, sign in with one of the following accounts:

   - AI Administrator
   - Global Administrator

-  To view the Copilot features in the Microsoft 365 admin center, sign in with the following account:
+  To view the Copilot scenarios in the Microsoft 365 admin center, sign in with the following account:

   - Global Reader

   To learn more about these roles, see [About admin roles in the Microsoft 365 admin center](/microsoft-365/admin/add-users/about-admin-roles).

   > [!TIP]
   > Microsoft recommends you sign in with the least privileged role that you need to complete your task.
-Typically, the Global Administrator role is too powerful for most tasks, including managing the Copilot features described in this article.
+Typically, the Global Administrator role is too powerful for most tasks, including managing the Copilot scenarios described in this article.

 - The admin center only shows the services licensed in your tenant.
-So, this article lists more features than what you might see.
+So, this article lists more scenarios than what you might see.

-  For example, if you have a Microsoft Viva license, then you see the Viva features.
-If you have a Power Platform license, then you see the Power Platform features.
+  For example, if you have a Microsoft Viva license, then you see some Viva scenarios.
+If you have a Power Platform license, then you see some Power Platform scenarios.

-  Some features are shortcuts to other admin centers, like Teams.
-For these features, you need the appropriate role to access those admin centers, like Teams administrator.
+  Some services are shortcuts to other admin centers, like Teams.
+For these services, you need the appropriate role to access those admin centers, like Teams administrator.

   To learn more about the different roles in the admin center, see [Microsoft 365 admin center admin roles](/microsoft-365/admin/add-users/about-admin-roles).

 - Your agreement for Online Services governs Microsoft 365 Copilot used with Microsoft Entra ID.
 For more information, see the [Microsoft Online Services Terms](https://www.microsoft.com/licensing/docs/customeragreement).

 - The Microsoft 365 admin center changes frequently.
-So the features in this article can be different than what you see in the Microsoft 365 admin center.
+So the scenarios in this article can be different than what you see in the Microsoft 365 admin center.

 ## Open the Copilot page